khalua/zoltar/README.md

 # Zoltar the Magnificent

 This is playground experiment using OpenAI to answer questions and my goofy face to give it some personality.
-Will eventually be hooked up to the assistant api to be more interactive, know more about Tony, and create threads of conversation.
+It's hooked up to Open AI's Assistant API so it knows all about me which is kind of amazing.
+If you are a recruiter or a hiring manager, you can ask me about me.

 ### notes for myself